gvwilson/thirdbit/src/fiction/in-heck/index.md

 its voice suddenly friendly again.
 "And less trusting.
 If you were,
-you might already know that they are servants of the deviance that calls itself Heck, and that they intend to deliver your sibling to it."
+you might already know that they are servants of the deviance that calls itself Central, and that they intend to deliver your sibling to it."

 "What?